theforeman/theforeman.org/privacy.md

 ## Communication

-The Foreman project maintains two public IRC channels on [libera.chat](https://libera.chat), refer to [libera.chat's privacy policy](https://libera.chat/privacy) for details on how they handle your data.
+The Foreman project maintains two public Matrix rooms on [matrix.org](https://matrix.org), refer to [Matrix.org's privacy policy](https://matrix.org/_matrix/consent) for details on how they handle your data.

 The Foreman community uses a self-hosted forum using the [Discourse](https://discourse.org) software.
 When signing up for a Discourse